Many use these two phrases interchangeably, but they are different classifications for workers.

 W-2 workers have taxes automatically withheld from their pay, whereas gig workers and independent contractors have to set aside money each year to contribute towards taxes.

-Additionally, gig workers and independent contractors can take advantage of retirement accounts such as SEP-IRAs, Solo 401Ks, etc.
+Additionally, gig workers and independent contractors can take advantage of investing money into retirement accounts such as SEP-IRAs, Solo 401Ks, etc.

 These accounts are designed for gig workers and independent contractors to help them save for retirement while saving on taxes as well.